-As the war went on recruitment campaigns changed from portraying enlisting as a patriotic duty, to pressurising those that didn't into feeling ashamed or guilty.
-To begin with volunteers came forward willingly, but by the end of 1915 it was clear more men were needed to sufficiently fill the ranks.
+As the war went on recruitment campaigns changed from encouraging men to do their patriotic duty, to making those that didn't feel ashamed or guilty.
+To begin with volunteers came forward willingly, but it was soon clear more men were needed to fill the ranks.